kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 ## DevOps vs. PipelineOps vs. GitOps vs. Controllers

-So how does Server-side apply in Kluctl lead to "live and let live"?
+So how does server-side apply in Kluctl lead to "live and let live"?

 It allows the co-existence of classical DevOps, PipelineOps, GitOps and controllers.
 You can use a GitOps style deployment pipeline (check